Middle School Curriculum

 The report, The Forgotten Middle, recently released by ACT, Inc., indicates that students who are not on track for college and career readiness by eighth grade are not likely to attain that level of readiness by high school graduation.
 The report goes on to state that “Students who leave eighth grade without the essential skills they need to be on target for college and career readiness too often leave high school not ready for any kind of meaningful future.”
 The research indicates that the level of academic achievement that students attain by eighth grade has a bigger impact on college and career preparedness than any single factor examined, including courses taken, grades earned in high school, or student testing behaviors.
 Armed with this knowledge, we believe it has never been more critical for our nation to focus on students in the middle grades….”

 Building on the elementary school curriculum, the sixth-grade curriculum balances basic skill development and problem-solving strategies.
 Mental math, computation, and critical thinking skills are developed through hands-on activities and small group work.
 In seventh and eighth grades, students delve into pre-algebra and algebra.
 Students are expected to become adept at using symbolic operations to prepare them for higher levels of analytical and mathematical thinking.
 Students will end their 8th grade year with a completion of Algebra 1.

 - In sixth grade, students focus on Life Science.
 Units include plants, animals, the human body, and ecology.

-- Eighth graders study Physical Science, focusing on matter, energy, electricity and magnetism.
+- Eighth graders study Physical Science, focusing on matter, energy, electricity, and magnetism.

 All students are invited to participate in the school’s annual Science Fair.